startdevelopfin/SDF/Content/swiftUI/temperatureConverter2.md

 <br></br>
 ## To Be Continued... 📝

-<p>Last week, we created a simple Temperature Converter app using basic Swift concepts.
-This week, we're taking it to the next level by implementing more advanced Swift features.
-I've updated our Temperature Converter app to demonstrate how they work together in a real-world project.
-In this post, we will explore how these powerful features can make our code more robust, maintainable, and expandable.</p>
+<p>Last week, I created a simple Temperature Converter app using basic Swift concepts.
+This week, lets take it to the next level by implementing more advanced Swift features.
+In this post, we will explore how they can make our code more robust, maintainable, and scalable.</p>
 <br></br>

 ## Enhanced Temperature Converter App 🌡️

-<p>Here's how I've updated our app to showcase these concepts:</p>
+<p>Here's how I've updated the app:</p>

 1. Improved the `UI` with validation feedback
 2. Implemented `error handling` for `invalid` inputs